-The content herein should not be construed as an offer to sell or the solicitation of an offer to buy any security.
+This newsletter should not be construed as an offer to sell or the solicitation of an offer to buy any security.
 The information enclosed herewith has been obtained from outside sources and is not the product of Oppenheimer & Co.
 Inc. ("Oppenheimer") or its affiliates.
 Oppenheimer has not verified the information and does not guarantee its accuracy or completeness.
 Additional information is available upon request.
 Oppenheimer, nor any of its employees or affiliates, does not provide legal or tax advice.
 However, your Oppenheimer Financial Advisor will work with clients, their attorneys and their tax professionals to help ensure all of their needs are met and properly executed.
 Oppenheimer & Co.
-Inc. Transacts Business on all Principal Exchanges and is a member of SIPC.
+Inc. is a member of all principal exchanges and SIPC.